Nike Vaporfly 4 Running Shoe Review

 Differences Between Sizes And Variants

 We tested the Nike Vaporfly 4 in men's US size 9, as indicated on the label of our unit.
 The colorway shown here is Sail/Total Orange/White/Black, first released under the "Proto" label, though it's identical to general release versions aside from color.
 Additional colorways include Glacier Blue/Blue Tint/Amethyst Tint/Gridiron and Bright Crimson/Mint Foam/Cave Purple/Lime Blast.
+There's also a Light Trails colorway, inspired by streaks of moving lights, that glows in the dark.
 Wide versions are not currently available for this model.
 Most of our review results are valid for all variants, but the design section applies only to the model we tested.
 We expect other size and gender variants to perform similarly.

-The Nike Vaporfly 4 is one of the lightest super shoes on the market—lighter than nearly all its competitors except the adidas Adizero Adios Pro Evo 1.
+The Nike Vaporfly 4 is one of the lightest super shoes on the market: lighter than nearly all its competitors except the adidas Adizero Adios Pro Evo 1.
 This low weight plays a key role in helping runners stay efficient through race efforts.
-It's also less stable than alternative super shoes such as the Saucony Endorphin Pro 4.
+It's also less stable than alternative super shoes such as the Saucony Endorphin Pro 4 or Brooks Hyperion Elite 5.
 With this latest iteration, the Vaporfly further solidifies its position as a middle-ground option in Nike's racing lineup: not as high-stacked and marathon-focused as the Nike Alphafly 3, and not as stripped-down and short-distance-oriented as the Nike Streakfly 2.
-Instead, it hits a sweet spot that makes it especially well-suited for half-marathon runners who want a great balance of responsiveness and cushioning without added bulk.
+Instead, it hits a sweet spot that makes it especially well-suited for half-marathon runners who want a great balance of responsiveness and protection without added bulk.

 For more options, check out our recommendations for the best running shoes.